car wont start in cold weather

 Give your car a little TLC and it should start for you each morning, no matter how frosty it gets.

-The most important thing is to keep an eye on your battery.
+The most important thing is to keep an eye on your 12-volt battery.
 Take your car out for regular runs (of half an hour or so) to keep the battery charged.
 Batteries only last about 5 years, so if yours is nearing the end of its life, invest in a new one before winter.

 Here are 10 things you can do to keep your car tip top in cold weather: